Listed below are the previous releases of SURFCAM, to view what features where introduced in each of the releases click the buttons below.

 Finally, additional functionality has been added to the B-Axis Contouring Cycle, which was introduced in the 2017 R2 edition.
 Maximum Angular Increment will improve the surface finish by refining the NC output, while machining complex turned profiles.

-There are around 20 items of new and enhanced functionality in Surfcam 2017 R2, from the Vero Software stable, covering turning, milling, simulation, and wire EDM.
+There are around 20 items of new and enhanced functionality in SURFCAM 2017 R2, from the Hexagon stable, covering turning, milling, simulation, and wire EDM.